isiahmeadows/mithril.js/design/core/vnodes.md

 - Component: `m(Component, ...)`
 	- `on:` can be set to a stream to update the observed event list.
 This is for consistency with element vnodes, but other attributes are not similarly normalized.
 (Components can leverage that for various optimizations.)

+### JSX

+JSX support uses a different function, `Mithril.jsx(tag, attrs, ...children)`.
+It's resolved slightly differently, and is specialized for JSX specifically.

+When using JSX, you should use `@babel/plugin-react-jsx` and enable the following options:

+- `pragma: "Mithril.jsx"`
+- `pragmaFrag: "'#'"`

-If you're a JSX user needing to reference these names, you should use `Fragment`, `Keyed`, `Html`, and `Catch`, exported from `mithril/m`.
+For lazy fragments and other vnodes that aren't either components or element tag names, you should use `Fragment`, `Keyed`, and `Catch`, exported from `mithril/m`.
 But in addition, you should set the following Babel JSX plugin options when using `@babel/preset-react`:

 - `pragma: "m"`
 - `pragmaFrag: "'#fragment'"`